docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 dlg.hasBtnsCb.value = true;
 ```

+---

 ### RadioButton

 Allows the user to select one choice among several.

 - Set the text property to assign an identifying text string that appears next to the clickable button.
-- The `value` is true when the button is selected.
+- The `value` is `true` when the button is selected.
 The button shows the state in a platform-specific manner, with a filled or empty dot, for example.

 You group a related set of radio buttons by creating all the related elements one after another.
-When any button's value becomes true, the value of all other buttons in the group becomes false.
-When you create a group of radio buttons, you should set the state of one of them true:
+When any button's value becomes `true`, the value of all other buttons in the group becomes `false`.
+When you create a group of radio buttons, you should set the state of one of them `true`:

 ```javascript
 var dlg = new Window( "dialog", "Alert Box Builder" );